Spencer Tunick

-Spencer Tunick (born January 1, 1967) is an American photographer best known for organizing large-scale nude shoots.
-Since 1994, he has photographed over 75 human installations around the world.
+Spencer Tunick is an American photographer best known for organizing large-scale nude shoots.

-Life and career

-Spencer Tunick was born in Middletown, Orange County, New York into a Jewish family.
-His father Earl owned a keychain photo-viewer franchise in the Catskills.
-In 1986, he visited London, where he took photographs of a nude at a bus stop and of scores of nudes in Alleyn's School's Lower School Hall in Dulwich, Southwark.
-He earned a Bachelor of Arts from Emerson College in 1988.
+Early life and education

+Spencer Tunick was born in Middletown, Orange County, New York, into a Jewish family, being the fourth generation of photographers.
+His grandfather was a photographer of high-profile politicians in the United Nations.
+His father, Earle David Tunick, founded Resort Photo Service, a photography business that photographed private events as well as those of famous politicians, singers, actors, and athletes.
+His paternal grandmother is a relative of Martin Indyk, the former US ambassador to Israel.

+Tunick studied at the New York Military Academy, and later earned a degree in Fine Arts from Emerson College in 1988.

 Photography

 In 1992, Tunick began documenting live nudes in public locations in New York through video and photographs.
 His early works from this period focus more on a single nude individual or small groups of nudes.
 Tunick cites 1994, when he posed and photographed 28 nude people in front of the headquarters of the United Nations in midtown Manhattan, as a turning point in his career; "It all started there, moving my work from just photography into installation and performance photography," he says.
-Since then, he has organized and photographed over 65 temporary site-related installations in the United States and abroad.
+Between 1994 and 2011, he photographed over 75 human installations around the world.

 Tunick's philosophy is that "individuals en masse, without their clothing, grouped together, metamorphose into a new shape.
 The bodies extend into and upon the landscape like a substance.
 These grouped masses which do not underscore sexuality become abstractions that challenge or reconfigure one's views of nudity and privacy."

 Sometimes, after gathering his subjects together, Tunick grades them by gender, long hair, age or other characteristics.
 Registration for modeling on his website includes questions about skin tone.
 A color chart shows seven boxes ranging from stark white to baby-powder pink and dark chocolate.
 In his work, he plays off different flesh tones or groups people of the same color.
 Tunick is also interested in the juxtaposition between the organic and the mechanical, and often chooses famous buildings or unusual structures as his backdrop.